 As a self-taught woodcarver/sculptor, I learned much of my trade through close association with many indigenous woodcarvers throughout the islands of the Indo-Pacific over the last thirty five years while following a career in Fisheries Development.

 My specialty is creating large Bas Relief carvings the portray the infinite drama, wonder and romance of the legends of the Hawaiian and other Oceanic peoples.
-Along with this, my many commissioned pieces include: Polynesian fish hook replicas, Poi pounders, oceanic weaponry, bowls, and calabashes.
+Along with this, my many commissioned pieces include: Polynesian fish hook replicas, Poi pounders, oceanic weaponry, oceanic bowls and calabashes.

 I have carved a wide variety of sea life creatures including whales, dolphin, fish, octopus, seals, and sharks.
 Included in my commissioned pieces are Polynesian idols, tikis, canoe paddles and hand carved canoe models.